zeek/zeek/doc/scripting/index.rst

 namespace altogether will not have access to the variable.
-Alternatively, if a global variable is declared within an ``export { ... }`` block that variable is available to any other script through the naming convention of ``MODULE::variable_name``.
+Alternatively, if a global variable is declared within an ``export { ... }`` block that variable is available to any other script through the naming convention of ``<module name>::<variable name>``, i.e. the variable needs to be "scoped" by the name of the module in which it was declared.

-The declaration below is taken from the :doc:`/scripts/policy/protocols/conn/known-hosts.bro` script and declares a variable called ``known_hosts`` as a global set of unique IP addresses within the ``Known`` namespace and exports it for use outside of the ``Known`` namespace.
-Were we to want to use the ``known_hosts`` variable we'd be able to access it through ``Known::known_hosts``.

-.. btest-include:: ${BRO_SRC_ROOT}/scripts/policy/protocols/conn/known-hosts.bro
-   :lines: 8-10, 32, 37

-The sample above also makes use of an ``export { ... }`` block.
-When the module keyword is used in a script, the variables declared are said to be in that module's "namespace".
-Where as a global variable can be accessed by its name alone when it is not declared within a module, a global variable declared within a module must be exported and then accessed via ``MODULE_NAME::VARIABLE_NAME``.
-As in the example above, we would be able to access the ``known_hosts`` in a separate script variable via ``Known::known_hosts`` due to the fact that ``known_hosts`` was declared as a global variable within an export block under the ``Known`` namespace.
+When the ``module`` keyword is used in a script, the variables declared are said to be in that module's "namespace".
+Where as a global variable can be accessed by its name alone when it is not declared within a module, a global variable declared within a module must be exported and then accessed via ``<module name>::<variable name>``.

 Constants
 ~~~~~~~~~